chuxorg/chux-pleximesh-librarian/README.md

   }'
 ```

-Each response includes the stored path (relative to `LIBRARIAN_ARTIFACT_ROOT`) plus the correlation identifiers so agents can cite `path@commit` in downstream work.
+Each `POST /artifacts` response includes the canonical URI and logical path (relative to `LIBRARIAN_ARTIFACT_ROOT`) plus correlation identifiers so downstream agents can cite `uri@commit` in tasks and prompts.